Cauliflower potato salad the perfect summer side dish for your next cookout. You will never miss the potatoes in this salad.

 - 2 stalks of celery finely chopped

-- 1 cup salad dressing mayonnaise can be used if preferred
+- 1 cup mayonnaise Salad dressing can be used in place of the mayo

 - 1 1/2 teaspoon sugar